cmenon12/sporty-shoes-shopping/SCREENSHOTS.md

 ![Login Page after registering](./screenshots/login_registered.png)

-Once the user has logged in, they are taken to the home page.
-There are no products because the admin user has just been created.
+Once the admin user has logged in, they are taken to the admin products page.